extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-json/README.md

   includeList: {
     'features/ruleset': '/abs/path/ruleset.json',
     'features/multiple': ['/abs/a.json', '/abs/b.json']
-  },
-  excludeList: {
-    'public/ruleset': '/abs/project/public/ruleset.json'
   }
 })
 ```

 - `includeList` accepts a string or an array of strings as values.
 The key becomes the output path (plugin appends `.json`).
-- `excludeList` prevents matching absolute file paths from being emitted or added to dependencies.
 - When `includeList` value is an array, the plugin emits a single output named after the key and the content from the last file in the array wins (subsequent entries overwrite previous ones for the same output).
 - Missing files referenced in `includeList` are skipped and reported as warnings; the build continues without emitting that asset.
-- JSON files under `public/` (or otherwise listed in `excludeList`) are not emitted or watched.
+- JSON files under `public/` are not emitted by this plugin; they are watched and validated if critical.

 ### Supported fields (context)